uriel1998/mpdq/README.md

 `mpdq` is a auto-queing system for MPD to create a flexible and configurable "party mode" effect with randomization and (re)discovery of your own music.
 Inspired by the eclectic soundtracks of *Letterkenny*, *High Fidelity*, *Doom Patrol*, and many more.
+(More explanation for *why* is at [my blog](https://ideatrash.net)

 `mpdq` will autoqueue random tracks from your existing music library, with (very) configurable weighting by genre and simple defaults.

+Because it uses `mpd`'s own data, new tracks and changes to your music library will be incorporated when `mpd` is updated.

 If you are looking for the older, heaver, and BPM-using version of `mpdq`, those files are in the `bpm_version` directory of this repository.